ChainMovers/dtp/docs/setup/help.md

 <figure markdown>![](../assets/images/setup_help_services.png)</figure>

 !!! tip "Work-in-progress.
 Simplified deployment not yet available.
-For now, the functionality is available as part of the more complex Rust development setup"
+For now, these functionalities are parts of the more complex Rust development setup"

 ## Choice 2 of 3: DTP Rust Development Setup